 Needless to say, it was a great surprise.
 Since we got dropped off around 5 pm, we had time to fully enjoy the hotel.

-The hotel has several different restaurants and for dinner time we headed to Asia Grill & Wok and were in for an even bigger surprise.
+The hotel has several restaurants where you can taste international and Guatemalan food and for dinner time we headed to Asia Grill & Wok and were in for an even bigger surprise.
 You get to make your own dishes.
-You chose the ingredients and watch them cook it for you.
+You chose the ingredients and watch them cook them for you.
 This in itself was a super fun attraction for both me and the kids.

 The room was spacious, free internet and I have to say it was one of the best hotels we’ve stayed in throughout our Guatemala travels.

 I would really recommend taking some time to enjoy Guatemala City’s kid activities.
-And for people staying longer in Guatemala, this is a must visit location especially if you want to do family fun time.
-Here is my full review of it.
+And for people staying longer in Guatemala, this is a must-visit location especially if you want to do a family fun time.